tejaswini972/MCW-Data-Platform-upgrade-and-migration/Hands-on lab/HOL-step-by-step-Data-platform-upgrade-and-migration.md

 ![This solution diagram is divided in to Microsoft Azure, and On Premises.
 Microsoft Azure includes SQL Server 2017 in a VM as an Always On Secondary, and Azure SQL Data Warehouse for a stretch table.
 On Premise includes the following elements: API App for vendor connections; Web App for Internet Sales Transactions; ASP.NET Core App for inventory management; SQL Server 2017 OLTP for Always On and JSON store; SSRS 2017 for Reporting of OLTP, Data Warehouse, and Cubes; SSIS 2017 for a Data Warehouse Load; Excel for reporting; SQL Server 2017 Enterprise for a Data Warehouse; and SSAS 2017 for a Data Warehouse. ](./media/preferred-solution-architecture.png "Preferred Solution diagram")

 The solution begins with using the Microsoft Data Migration Assistant to perform an assessment to see what potentials issues need to be addressed in upgrading the database to SQL Server 2017 or Azure SQL Database.
 After correcting any issues, the SQL Server 2008 database is migrated to SQL Server 2017 Enterprise, using Data Migration Assistant.
 A shared folder is created for storing a backup of the database, which is used by Data Migration Assistant to move the database to SQL Server 2017.
-Two new features of SQL Server 2017, Table Compression and ColumnStore Index, will be applied to demonstrate vale from the upgrade.
+Two new features of SQL Server 2017, Table Compression and ColumnStore Index, will be applied to demonstrate value from the upgrade.
 For the ColumnStore Index, a new table based on the existing FactResellerSales table will be created, and a ColumnStore index applied.
 Next, the Oracle XE database supporting the application will be migrating to SQL Server 2017 Enterprise using SQL Server Migration Assistant (SSMA) 7.x for Oracle.
 Once the Oracle database has been migrated, the NorthwindMVC application is updated, so it targets SQL Server 2017 instead of Oracle.
 The entity models are updated against SQL Server, and code updates are made to use the new Entity Framework context based on SQL Server.
 Corrections to stored procedures are made due to differences in how stored procedures are accessed in Oracle versus SQL Server.

 ## Requirements